-The aims of Relationship Education and Relationships and Sex Education (RSE) at St Catherine's C of E School:
+The aims of Relationship Education and Relationships and Sex Education (RSE) at St Catherine's C of E School :

-- Understand what constitutes a healthy lifestyle. - Understand how to stay safe and behave online. - Our Academy understands the dangers they may face, both in and around school and beyond, and be provided with the means to keep themselves safe. - Understand the law and consequences of risky behaviours. - Develop responsibility and independence within school, which they will take forward into society in their working lives. - Respect other people, in particular, learning to respect the different cultural/ethnic/religious/gendered viewpoints of others in our school community and the wider world. - Understand what constitutes 'socially acceptable' behaviour at school and in society. - Be a constructive member of society. - Understand democracy. - Develop good relationships with peers and adults. - Develop self-confidence, self-esteem and self-worth. - Make positive, informed choices as they make their way through life. - Understand that they have a right to speak up about issues or events, and to respect other's right to do the same.
+- Understand what constitutes a healthy lifestyle. - Understand how to stay safe and behave online. - The dangers they may face, both in and around school and beyond, and be provided with the means to keep themselves safe. - Understand the law and consequences of risky behaviours. - Develop responsibility and independence within school, which they will take forward into society in their working lives. - Respect other people, in particular, learning to respect the different cultural/ethnic/religious/gendered viewpoints of others in our school community and the wider world. - Understand what constitutes 'socially acceptable' behaviour at school and in society. - Be a constructive member of society. - Understand democracy. - Develop good relationships with peers and adults. - Know how to respect themselves in the choices they make. - Develop self-confidence, self-esteem and self-worth. - Make positive, informed choices as they make their way through life. - Understand that they have a right to speak up about issues or events, and to respect other's right to do the same.